yuri/ngcourse/handout/04-unit-testing.md

 * Sinon - a spy library.
 * Karma - a test "runner".
 * Gulp - a task automation tool.

+## Why Mocha?

 While we see this as the best combination of tools, a common alternative is Jasmine, a somewhat older tool that combines features of Mocha, Chai and Sinon.

+Mocha provides better support for asynchronous testing by adding support for the `done()` function.
+If you use it, your test doesn't pass until the `done()` function is called.
+This is a nice to have when testing asynchronous code.
+Mocha also allows for use of any assertion library that throws exceptions on failure, such as Chai.

 ## Setup